0xKitsune/EVM-Puzzles-Walkthrough/README.md

 ```

-Let’s take a look at the [XOR instruction]().
+Let’s take a look at the [XOR instruction](https://www.evm.codes/#18).
 This instruction evaluates two numbers in their binary representation and returns a `1` in each bit position where the bits of **either, but not both** operands are `1`s.
 Let’s take a look at quick example.
 Say that we have two numbers on the top of the stack.

 ```js
 [5 3 0 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

-When executing the `XOR` instruction, we can imagine the two numbers on top of each other in binary representation like this.
+When executing the `XOR` instruction, we can imagine the two numbers in binary representation like this.

 ```js
 00000000000000000000000000000101